Shaki Sutharsan

 Journalist

-Shaki Sutharsan is a Tamil-Canadian journalist based in Toronto.
-She's covered hyperlocal issues for The Green Line and worked on data-driven projects with CBC’s investigative unit in the past.
+Shaki Sutharsan is a Tamil-Canadian journalist.
+She's covered hyperlocal issues in Toronto for The Green Line and worked on data-driven projects with CBC’s investigative unit.

 Latest from Shaki Sutharsan